nju-websoft/SPARQA/README.md

 * SPARQA has provided a trained word-level scorer model and sentence-level scorer in dataset folder.

 ## Oracle Grounded Graph
-* Complex questions always involve multi-relations in knowledge base, which lead to search space exponent problem.
-We have try two ways: online and offline.
-The former is to generate candidate queries online.
-The former is very slow because of large degree vertices.
-The latter first retrieve oracle graphs (to reduce storage space, we adopt path format storage) and then generate candidate queries from oracle graphs.
+* We provide the code of offline ways, [oracle graphs of CWQ 1.1](https://pan.baidu.com/s/13TRNcTiRPFMWgctt1qIN7g) and [oracle graphs of GraphQuestions](https://pan.baidu.com/s/1DKfydC1L0aQajHTCrZV7lA).
+The way first retrieve oracle graphs (to reduce storage space) and then generate candidate queries from oracle graphs.
 About oracle graph, please see [this paper](https://www.aclweb.org/anthology/Q16-1010.pdf).
-* We provide the code of offline ways, [oracle graphs of CWQ 1.1](https://pan.baidu.com/s/13TRNcTiRPFMWgctt1qIN7g) and [oracle graphs of GraphQuestions](https://pan.baidu.com/s/1DKfydC1L0aQajHTCrZV7lA).
 * We can also provide the code of online ways.
+The way is to generate candidate queries online.
 The problem is efficiency issue.

 ## Compare with Baselines
 * GraphQuestions: PARA4QA, SCANNER, UDEPLAMBDA.